chevere/docs/reference/Chevere/Interfaces/Workflow/WorkflowInterface.md

 ### getExpected()

-Provides access to the expected return arguments.
+Provides access to the expected return arguments for the given `$step`.

 #### Parameters